awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 ## Install or update `kubectl`<a name="kubectl-install-update"></a>

 This topic helps you to download and install, or update, the `kubectl` binary on your device\.
 The binary is identical to the [upstream community versions](https://kubernetes.io/docs/tasks/tools/#kubectl)\.
 The binary is not unique to Amazon EKS or AWS\.
+Use the steps below to get the specific version of `kubectl` that you need, although many builders simply run `brew install kubectl` to install it\.

 **Note**
 You must use a `kubectl` version that is within one minor version difference of your Amazon EKS cluster control plane\.
 For example, a `1.29` `kubectl` client works with Kubernetes `1.28`, `1.29`, and `1.30` clusters\.